Cross-Border Proceedings in Family Law Matters before National Courts and CJEU

 The results of the research are reproduced in a Guide for Application of the Brussels IIbis Regulation.
 The Guide for Application presents a commentary based on the analysis of the provisions of the BIIbis, National Reports of all EU Member States, relevant CJEU case law and comparative literature.
 As aimed and expected, the Guide both determines the best practices of the BIIbis’s application and offers guidance and recommendations on how to deal with the problems encountered.
 The Guide is intended to be published in hard copy in 2018.
 The Recommendations offer suggestions to amend the BIIbis in order to enhance the efficiency and consistency in application of the BIIbis.
 With respect to provisions on matters of parental responsibility, they follow the sequence of the 2016 Commission's Proposal (Part I of the Recommendations).
 In a separate part (Part II), they offer suggestions on how to embrace party autonomy in the BIIbis and how to achieve greater consistency among various instruments that unify different aspects of private international law in family matters.
 Finally, the project also produced a table with all CJEU cases on BIIbis, providing references to the interpreted provisions, the ruling of the Court and links to the cases.
 The Table of Cases can be found here.

-This research is conducted by the T.M.C.
+This research was conducted by the T.M.C.
 Asser Instituut in cooperation with Utrecht University, International Legal Institute, Ghent University, and the University of Valencia.
-Project Leader and Academic Coordinator is Prof. Dr. Vesna Lazic, Senior Researcher at the Asser Institute and Associate Professor at Utrecht University.
+Project Leader and Academic Coordinator was Prof. Dr. Vesna Lazic, Senior Researcher at the Asser Institute and Associate Professor at Utrecht University.

 - Prof. Dr. Vesna Lazic (Asser Institute)